teracyhq-incubator/chef-cookbook-docker_compose/README.md

 #### Actions

 - `:up` - Create and start containers.
-  Equivalent to calling `docker-compose up` with the Compose files specified using the `compose_files` parameter.
+  Equivalent to calling `docker-compose up` with the Compose files that were specified using the `compose_files` parameter.

 - `:down` - Stop and remove containers, networks, images, and volumes.
-  Equivalent to calling `docker-compose down` with the Compose files specified using the `compose_files` parameter.
+  Equivalent to calling `docker-compose down` with the Compose files that were specified using the `compose_files` parameter.

 ## License & Authors